 This will execute the move request with highest priority.
 If you have a number of move requests you can also try to first suspend the stalled mailboxes and after about 10 minutes resume them.
 This can be done by using the command Suspend-MoveRequest and Resume-MoveRequest PowerShell cmdlet as per examples below.

+If the below does not work then we might look into removing all the move requests and check the performance of the server.
 If you have a problem with exporting or migrating data then the only solution would be to look to third party applications that can help you achieve what you cannot with the native applications.
 With Stellar Converter for EDB, you will be able to export any format of EDB file meaning from Exchange 5.5 to the latest Exchange Server, browse through it and export to PST with a click and then import them to your Exchange Server with ease.
 Adding to this, this EDB to PST Converter application can read from an EDB file and import directly to a live Exchange Server or Office 365 tenant with no issues.

 Eric Simson is an Email Platform Consultant and is associated with Stellar Data Recovery from last 6 years.
 He writes about the latest technology tips and provides custom solutions related to MS Outlook, MS Exchange Server, Office 365, and many other Email Clients & Servers.